-Navy blue or khaki pants, walking shorts, slacks, skirt, skorts, jumper, or similar clothing made of twill, corduroy, or blue denim fabric.
+Navy blue, black or khaki pants, walking shorts, slacks, skirt, skorts, jumper, or similar clothing made of twill, corduroy, or blue denim fabric.
 (A small logo is acceptable)

 White or navy blue shirts with collars such as a polo, oxford, or dress shirt (A small logo is acceptable)